mohammadhuw/pdsnd_github/README.md

 bikeshare.py

 ### Description
-data about bikeshare
+data about bikeshare that provide real information about people in three largest city in US

 ### Files used
 bikeshare
 data files
-chicago
+Chicago
-waishgton
+washington
 new york city

 ### Credits